shafiq1rwan/shafiq1rwan/README.md

 - 👋 Hi, I’m @shafiq1rwan
 - 👀 I’m interested in Software Development
 - 🌱 I’m currently learning Java, C#, AngularJS
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on many project
 - 📫 How to reach me?
 Send me an email!